coder36/stella-webpack/README.md

-# Stella Styling
+# Stella Styling using weback

-Experiment to mix sinatra and javascript.

 ####[Demo](http://vast-journey-2015.herokuapp.com/)

   - React

-  - JSPM is used to manage and package the javascript.
+  - Webpack

   - Isomorphic React - how does this work in practice ?

-  - Rack provides an asset pipeline for SASS -> CSS compilation

-  - Sinatra provides a simple json endpoint to drive the demo app
+  - Express

   - Rake pulls it all together